 However, they quickly softened their position by replacing that message with the gentler one below:

-Screenschot 2: Conti’s correction of it’s first announcement position itself in the Russian-Ukrainian war.
+Screenshot 2: Conti’s correction of it’s first announcement position itself in the Russian-Ukrainian war

 The wording of the second “warning” is very different.
 They have removed “Russian government” entirely, now claiming to take action in the case of “cyber warfare against the citizens of Russian Federation” or attempts to target critical infrastructure in Russia or Russian-speaking regions.
 They continue their correction by stating: “We do not ally with any government[…]”, thus contradicting what they had just publicly stated an hour before.